 Citizens had only limited, indirect control of the executive branch because the constitution stipulates the country is a hereditary emirate.
-The 50 elected members of the National Assembly (along with government-appointed ministers) must, by majority vote based on universal and equal suffrage and conducted by secret ballot guaranteeing the free expression and the will of the people, approve the emir's choice of crown prince (the future emir).
-The crown prince must be a male descendant of Sheikh Mubarak Al Sabah and meet three additional requirements: have attained the age of majority, possess a sound mind, and be a legitimate son of Muslim parents.
+The 50 elected members of the National Assembly (along with government-appointed ministers) must, by majority vote based on universal and equal suffrage and conducted by secret ballot providing for the free expression and the will of the people, approve the emir's choice of crown prince (the future emir).
+According to the Succession Law, the crown prince must be a male descendant of Sheikh Mubarak Al Sabah and meet three additional requirements: have attained the age of 30, possess a sound mind, and be a legitimate son of Muslim parents.
 The National Assembly may remove the emir from power by a two-thirds majority vote if it finds that any of these three conditions is or was not met.